 - Can produce a slight odor most people compare to burning kerosene (although many customers report enjoying the light odor)

-As you can see, there are positive and negative aspects to both vented and ventless (vent-free) gas logs.
-Every home and every homeowner has different requirements.
-Bear in mind that there are legal requirements involved with either type of gas logs in many municipalities, so check with your local gas and housing authorities before purchasing.
+Remember that there are legal requirements for either type of gas logs in many municipalities, so check with your local gas and housing authorities before purchasing.
 After that, though, the above information should give you a good indication as to where to begin when choosing the right gas logs for you.